-Students have the option of enrolling in this program full-time for two years, or enrolling part-time and spreading their course load over four years.
-View the Recommended Sequence of Courses for both programs.
+Students have the option of enrolling in this program full-time for two years or enrolling part-time and spreading their course load over three to four years.
+Evening classes give part-time students the opportunity to pursue their studies while keeping a full-time job.
+Learn more about course schedule options for both programs.

 The ideal candidate for the Master of Science in Computer Science program will have either a Bachelor of Science in Computer Science or a related field, or a more general degree and a strong background in professional game development.
 Read more about applying to the MSCS program.